Siggg/culottes/demo_use_case.md

 ## Explore open citizen trials

-The culottes page displays the list of citizen trials and their status : verdict issued or not ? accepted or rejected ? how much Eth distributed to each so far ? how many votes for and against each citizen.
+The revolution page displays the list of citizen trials and their status : verdict issued or not ? accepted or rejected ? how much Eth distributed to each so far ? how many votes for and against each citizen.

 # Create a revolution for your own cause

 A revolution for:

 * winners of oceans cleaning bounties who keep cleaning beaches

-* people living in Mali
-* big contributors to the Wikipedia
-* social entrepreneurs with a proven track of record
-* volunteers who promise to use that 100% of that Eth for homeless people
+* 10 eur per day to a person who usually gives more that this on a daily basis to homeless people

 * great artists

 ## merit